tkvangorder/redis-shared-cache-sample/readme.md

 11. Stop the application exampleV2 and now increment it's application version by editing "exampleV2/src/main/resources/application.yml" and change info.build.version to "1003".
 12. Rebuild exampleV2: from the /exampleV2 folder : "mvn clean package"
 13. Launch exampleV2, from the root of the project: "java -jar examplev2/target/examplev2-0.0.1-SNAPSHOT.jar"
-14. Use your browser or postman to make the a rest call to exampleV2 of the aplication via "http://localhost:8082/customers/2".
+14. Use your browser or postman to make the a rest call to exampleV2 of the application via "http://localhost:8082/customers/2".
 This call will use the cache!
 15. Use a redis client (like Redis Desktop Manager) to connect to your local redis instance.
 You will see a customer cache with a single entry, but now the value will three cached "rows".
 Each application version (Including 1003) will show up as a key with the serialized data as the value.
 The previous version of the object was promoted to the new version without having to make a call to the database.